 Knowing how bad fried foods are for your health, we have steered away from our deep fryer and continued to make grilled or baked chicken for several years now.

-I have waited to post my experience and recipe with air fryer chicken tenders.
+However, I have waited to post my experience and recipe with air fryer chicken tenders.
 That is because that there is such a variety of ingredients and methods that you can use to make them.

+And just like there are various breading methods, the type of binder to use for the breading has some variations as well.
 Some people use an egg wash to help hold their seasonings, while others use mayonnaise, mustard, or even just plain water.

 So in order to find out the best method that produced a nice and crispy texture but still retained that moist and juicy interior, some recipe experimentation was done.

-Panko Breadcrumbs – tended to fall off of the tenders most of all, and lacked flavor
+Panko Breadcrumbs – tended to fall off of the tenders most of all, and lacked flavor.

 Seasoned Pork Rinds – a great gluten-free alternative that adds flavor when you use the hot & spicy flavor